f4exb/sdrangel/plugins/channelrx/noisefigure/readme.md

 <h3>8: Sweep range</h3>

-Specifies the values of setting (E.g. centerFrequency of gain) to measure the noise figure at.
-This can be specified as a:
+Specifies the values of the setting (E.g. centerFrequency of gain) to measure the noise figure at.

 When the sweep setting (7) is "centerFrequency":